 “People with mental illness have a higher morbidity and mortality rate due to preventable chronic diseases,” Dr. Torres-Blasco told a group of researchers and All of Us Research Program staff at a presentation at Ponce Health Sciences University.

-To explore these connections, she recently started tapping into the All of Us Researcher Workbench.
+To explore these connections, she taps into the All of Us Researcher Workbench.
 Dr. Torres-Blasco aims to develop an intervention model to address health care access gaps and disparities.

 “I want to make the point that we need more services in mental health for Latinos coping with chronic health conditions,” she said.
 “That’s one of the main goals of my research with All of Us.”